msmdev/MalariaVaccineEfficacyPrediction/README.md

-# multitask SVM
+# Machine Learning for Prediction of Malaria Vaccine Efficacy based on Antibody Profiles
-This repository contains code and data for an adapted multitask SVM approach, a method for classifying and interpreting the immunization status of PfSPZ-CVac vaccinated volunteers based on antibody profiles recovered from protein arrays.
+This repository contains code and data used in the course of our study to predict malaria vaccine efficacy based on antibody profiles.
+Proteome microarrays representing about 91% of the *Plasmodium falciparum* (Pf) proteome have been used to identify Pf-specific antibody profiles of malaria-naive volunteers during immunization with attenuated Pf sporozoites (PfSPZ) under chloroquine chemoprophylaxis, using the PfSPZ Chemoprophylaxis Vaccine (PfSPZ-CVac).
+We used this data and compared three supervised machine learning methods to identify predictive antibody profiles after immunization and before and after controlled human malaria infection (CHMI).
+We adapted a multitask SVM approach to analyze time-dependent Pf-induced antibody profiles in a single prediction model and developed a new explainabilty method, named ESPY, to interpret the impact of Pf-specific antigens based on this non-linear model.

-## Overview of the multitask SVM approach
+## Multitask SVM approach
 The multitask SVM approach is set up into two main parts.
 The first part is a performance assessment in comparison to state-of-the-art methods.
 In the second part, a new ESPY (fEature diStance exPlainabilitY) method is used to quantify informative features from the non-linear multitask SVM model in comparison to state-of-the art methods.
 All executable code can be found in the [./bin](https://github.com/jacqui20/MalariaVaccineEfficacyPrediction/tree/main/bin) folder.

 ## Requirements
 The code should be run in a customized conda environment.
 Please install the conda environment via
 ```bash